 Can we bring our own minister?

-Only after permission is granted by the Rector, Rev Roger Bray.
+Only after permission is granted by the Rector, Rev Andrew Errington.

 Do we need to invite the minister to the reception?

-Are we allowed to appoint our own musicians or use a CD/iPod?
+Are we allowed to appoint our own musicians or use a CD/Spotify?

-Yes, you are allowed to bring a CD/iPhone/iPod for music, or appoint your own musicians, subject to the approval of the minister.
-If your wedding uses a CD/ipod/iphone, you will need to bring your music to the rehearsal so that the sound verger can test and play the music.
-If you have more contemporary instrumentals requiring amplification, then your musicians will need to contact the sound verger prior to the ceremony.
+Yes, you are allowed to bring a CD/iPhone/iPod for music or appoint your own musicians, subject to the approval of the minister.
+If your wedding uses a CD/iPhone/iPod, you will need to bring it to the rehearsal so that the sound verger can test and play the music.
+If you have instruments requiring amplification, your musicians will need to contact the office manager prior to the ceremony.

 Photography

-The St Stephens church and grounds provide some of the most picturesque photo opportunities available in the inner city.
-Answers to the following questions will help you get the most out of the day.
+The St Stephen's church and grounds provide some of the most picturesque photo opportunities available in the inner city.

 Is flash photography allowed?
 Is it ok to video the ceremony?

-Yes flash photography is allowed as long as it does not distract from the ceremony.
+Yes, flash photography is allowed as long as it does not distract from the ceremony.
 Videographers will need to supply their own microphone, which the minister is happy to wear.
-For technical queries regarding sound, get your cameraman to contact our sound verger.
+For technical queries regarding sound, get your videographer to contact our office manager.

-It is possible to use he grounds around the church for photography?
+It is possible to use the grounds around the church for photography?

-Yes, the Camperdown Cemetery Trust welcome the taking of photos.
+Yes, the Camperdown Cemetery Trust welcomes the taking of photos.
 There are some beautiful locations around the church.
 If you wish to use the grounds please notify us beforehand.

 We welcome creativity and appreciate that each couple would like a wedding that in part reflects who they are.